-Live in Real Life event brings hope to teenagers, parents with concert, motivational speaker Justin OsmondJan 12, 2023 11:07AM ● By Morgan Olsen
+Live in Real Life event brings hope to teenagers, parents with concert, motivational speaker Justin OsmondFeb 03, 2023 11:35AM ● By Morgan Olsen

-Motivational speaker, Justin Osmond, will be speaking at January’s Live in Real Life event (Justin Osmond/JustinOsmond.com)
+Motivational speaker Justin Osmond spoke at January’s Live in Real Life event (Justin Osmond/JustinOsmond.com)

-Riverton City will host a Live in Real Life event on Monday, Jan.
+Riverton City hosted a Live in Real Life event on Monday, Jan.
 23, at Riverton High School.
-The Live in Real Life program was started in 2018 to combat the rise in anxiety, depression, and other mental illnesses among teenagers.
+The Live in Real Life program was started in 2018 to combat the rise in anxiety, depression and other mental illnesses among teenagers.

 “The program started following a School Safety Roundtable that Mayor Trent Staggs convened with school officials, public safety officials and city staff,” said Riverton City Communications Director Casey Saxton.
 “A large part of the discussion in that meeting surrounded the need to combat the growing trend of anxiety, depression and mental health challenges that youth experience today.
 We’ve added a music component to several of the events as a way to attract and engage the audience.”

-The program has featured guests like Collin Kartchner, Katey McPherson, Nathan Osmond, Utah Attorney General Sean Reyes, and Columbine survivor Craig Scott in years past.
-This year’s guest will be Justin Osmond.
+The program has featured guests like Collin Kartchner, Katey McPherson, Nathan Osmond, Utah Attorney General Sean Reyes and Columbine survivor Craig Scott in years past.
+This year’s guest was Justin Osmond.

 The Live in Real Life program aims to reach teenagers and their parents through a message of hope and resilience as they go through the inevitable challenges of life.